 Chapter 11 Bankruptcy

-Chapter 11 Bankruptcy: Can Reorganization Bankruptcy Help Your Cleveland or Akron Ohio Business?
+Can a Chapter 11 Reorganization Help Your Cleveland, Lorain or Akron, Ohio Business?

-Chapter 11 Bankruptcy provides for substantially more flexibility than Chapter 7 or Chapter 13.
-Though rules for Chapter 11 bankruptcy confirmation are clear, the paths are limited only by the creativity of counsel and willingness to work with creditors to establish goals.
-Even the most persistent and vigorous creditor ultimately just wants to be paid and, once the Bankruptcy Court protection is in place, recognizes that more money is likely from a business allowed to go forward.
+A Chapter 11 Bankruptcy provides for substantially more flexibility than Chapter 7 or Chapter 13.
+Though Chapter 11 rules for a confirmation are clear, its forward path is shaped by your attorney’s creativity and ability to work with creditors.
+Even the most persistent and vigorous creditor ultimately just wants to be paid.
+Once Bankruptcy Court protection is in place, creditors know that more money is likely from a business that’s able to go forward.

-Chapter 11 bankruptcy can be a very exciting option for small businesses facing debt that seems overwhelming.
-It is a very effective way to deal with tax debt, secured debt, and unsecured debt, at any stage in the collection process.
-I have been able to step in with a restaurant suffering a parade of debt-collection process servers appearing at the noon-rush; pull investment property from a foreclosure; and put a halt to charging orders.
+“I’ve been able to step in with a restaurant suffering a parade of debt collection process-servers appearing at the noon rush; pull investment property from foreclosure; and put a halt to charging orders.

-Usually a Cleveland, Ohio chapter 11 bankruptcy proceeding means that the debts and obligations of the business are restructured with assistance from the bankruptcy court.
-Typically the business stays open and continues to operate.
-The goal is to help the business continue to operate in order to become more successful, not liquidation and financial ruin.
+A Chapter 11 Bankruptcy proceeding means that the debts and obligations of the business are restructured with assistance from the Bankruptcy Court.
+Typically the business stays open for business.
+The goal is to help a business avoid liquidation and financial ruin.
 To help a business stay in business.

-Many large corporations including General Motors and American Airlines have used chapter 11 business bankruptcy in the past in order to recover from financial setbacks and continue to operate.
+Large corporations including General Motors and American Airlines have used Chapter 11, in order to recover from financial setbacks and continue operating.

-The company that files for chapter 11 protection will propose a reorganization bankruptcy plan with the court for consideration.
-This plan is required whether the company is a corporation, an LLC, a partnership, or the owner is a sole proprietor, and it must be in the best interests of the company’s creditors.
-It is possible for creditors to file a reorganization plan with the court in a chapter 11 business bankruptcy if you do not provide a plan for consideration.
+A company filing for Chapter 11 protection will propose a reorganization bankruptcy plan with the Court for consideration.
+A plan is required whether the company is a corporation, LLC, partnership, or a sole proprietor, and it must also be in the interests of a company’s creditors.
+If you do not file a reorganization plan with the Court, it's possible that creditors will file a plan in their best interests.

-This is usually the most expensive and complicated type of bankruptcy relief available for small businesses but it can allow your company to continue operations while the process plays out.
+The Chapter 11 Bankruptcy is usually the most expensive and complicated type of bankruptcy relief available for small businesses.
+However, it can allow your business to continue operating while the process plays out.
 You should explore all other possible alternatives first.
-An experienced and knowledgeable specialist in this area of the law is needed for you to get the desired results and give your business the fresh start that it needs.

-During a chapter 11 bankruptcy for small business there are some decisions that require court permission before they can be implemented.
-This includes:
+Some do.
+During a Chapter 11 Bankruptcy for small business, there are some decisions that require Bankruptcy Court permission before they can be implemented.
+They include:

 - Selling company assets that are not considered inventory

-- Starting, stopping, or significantly modifying any rental agreements
+- Starting, stopping or significantly modifying a rental agreement

 - Vendor contracts